 - Afternoon at leisure

-After visiting the Pagoda and its surrounding gardens, we visit the Shaanxi History Museum.
+This morning we begin with a visit to the Shaanxi History Museum.
 Built in classical Chinese style, this museum was opened in 1992 and is arguably the richest in China.
 Its ground floor collections deal with Chinese prehistory and the early dynastic period.
 The latter includes several enormous Shang and Western Zhou Dynasty bronze cooking tripods, Qin burial objects, bronze arrows and crossbows, and four original terracotta warrior statues taken from the Tomb of Qin Shihuang.
 The upstairs section is devoted to Han, Western Wei and Northern Zhou dynastic relics and includes some interesting goose-shaped bronze lamps.
 The final section has mainly artifacts from the Sui, Tang, Ming and Qing dynasties, which spanned the last millennium.
 Major advances in ceramic techniques during the Tang period are most evident in the intricately crafted terracotta horses and camels, fine pale-green glazed pottery and Buddhist-inspired statues.
 The Tang collection has a number of interesting ceramic figures representing peoples encountered by the Chinese through trade.
 The Tang had expanded into the western regions and were fascinated by the diverse peoples they encountered there.
 These often are caricatures, reflecting Chinese ambivalence to foreigners who at once fascinated and disgusted them.
 These exhibits form a fine comparison to the romantic Tang Dynasty Show we enjoyed last night.

 The remainder of the day is at free to explore Xi’an at leisure.
 (Overnight Xi’an) BL